GoosefleetEO/aa-killtracker/README.md

 Restart your supervisor services for Auth

-### Step 4 - Load Eve Universe map data
+### Step 5 - Load Eve Universe map data

-In order to be able to select solar systems and ships types for trackers you need to load that data from ESI once.
-If you already have run those commands previously you can skip this step.
+In order to be able to select solar systems and types for trackers you need to load that data from ESI once.

-Load Eve Online map:
+Load Eve Online map: (If you already have run this command with another app you can skip this step)

 ```bash
 python manage.py eveuniverse_load_data map
 ```

+Load app specific types:

 ```bash
 python manage.py killtracker_load_eve